Hiroto-Kozuki/claude-cowork-migration/README.md

 ## 🚨 Problem

+## 🚨 Problem

 **Claude Cowork silently consumes several GB to tens of GB on your C: drive.**

+Claude Desktop is distributed as a **Microsoft Store app (MSIX package)**, not a traditional Windows application.
+This means data is stored in a package-specific location that most users don't check.

-When you use Cowork, it creates a virtual disk (VHDX file) in:
+When you use Cowork, it creates a virtual disk (VHDX file) using Virtual Machine Platform in:
 ```
 C:\Users\<YourName>\AppData\Local\Packages\Claude_pzs8sxrjxfjjc\LocalCache\Local\vm_bundles\
 ```